ecilasun/tinysys/README.md

 Tinysys started out as a hobby project.
 It now has two RISC-V cores, and several other facilities listed below, and can happily run most software with minimal tweaks.

 Of course, before you ask, it does run DOOM, and with sound and keyboard input!
+(Lately, it has been running Quake as well.)

 # System specifications

 - 2x RISC-V based CPUs (architecture: rv32im_zicsr_zifencei_zfinx)
 - First core runs the OS kernel and user processes
-- Second core is fully reserved for user process use
+- Second core is reserved for user processes
-- 150MHz bus and CPU clock, however we're not pipelined yet (TBD)
+- 150MHz bus and CPU clock, semi-pipelined execution
 - Supports instruction fence and data cache flush/invalidate operations
 - Single precision FPU per CPU (no float control CRSs)
 - Float and integer GPRs share the same register space (zfinx extension)